Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
-We are located at Building N5 in the main campus of KAIST.
-Minee is also affiliated with The Francis Crick Institute, London as a honorary fellow.
+Minee is also affiliated with The Francis Crick Institute, London as an honorary fellow.
+We are located at Building N5 on the main campus of KAIST.

 Prof. Minee-Liane Choi <br>
 N5-2260, KAIST <br>
 291 Daehak-ro <br>
-Yuseong-gu <br>
-Daejeon <br>
+Yuseong-gu, Daejeon <br>
 South Korea.

 {%